Moetive/Film-Finder/README.md

 ## Film Finder.
 ------------------------------
 ## Project Description
-A full stack application that allows users to search for their favorite films.
+A full stack application that allows users to view for trending films.

 ## Languages, APIs, and Libraries Used
 </br>=======================